 We all love to hear stories of people’s perseverance in difficulty, faithfulness when faced with unfaithfulness, strength despite being weak, and so on.
 Just as long as it’s not our own story.

-We can’t always control or help the conflict and difficult situations in our lives, but we do always have a choice as to how we will respond and live based on those difficulties.
+We can’t always control or help the conflict and difficult situations in our lives, but we do always have a choice as to how we will respond and live.

 Are we willing to stand strong and have our life be the story that would inspire us if we heard someone else tell it?
 Are we willing to remain faithful to what is right, to obey God no matter how difficult, to do what is right even when everything is going wrong?
 Will we be the story of perseverance and faith and endurance, or will we be the story of what not to do; the example of quitting and giving up.

 I’m in no way implying the former is easy…living a story that will inspire is very hard (and we will need God’s strength to help us).
 Quitting is the easy choice.
-But no one was ever inspired by a story of someone giving up when things got tough.
+But no one has ever been inspired by a story of someone giving up when things got tough.